saisiddu/saisiddu.github.io/_pages/about.md

 and [tutorials](https://github.com/landlab/landlab/wiki/Tutorials)
 to learn more about *Landlab*.
 I would also recommend checking out the *Landlab* resources available on ***[Hydroshare](https://www.hydroshare.org/)***.
-*Hydroshare* is a wonderful web based hydrologic information sytem designed for users to share and publish data and models.
+*Hydroshare* is a wonderful web based hydrologic information system designed for users to share and publish data and models.

 Apart from writing code and working with papers, I like playing badminton.